 Richmond Heights is a somewhat small city located in the state of Missouri.
 With a population of 8,801 people and three constituent neighborhoods, Richmond Heights is the 87th largest community in Missouri.
-Much of the housing stock in Richmond Heights was built prior to World War II, making it one of the older and more historic cities in the country.
+Richmond Heights has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Richmond Heights real estate is some of the most expensive in Missouri, although Richmond Heights house values don't compare to the most expensive real estate in the U.S.

-Richmond Heights is a decidedly white-collar city, with fully 91.74% of the workforce employed in white-collar jobs, well above the national average.
+Richmond Heights is a decidedly white-collar city, with fully 91.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Richmond Heights is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Richmond Heights who work in healthcare (11.50%), management occupations (11.17%), and sales jobs (10.31%).
+There are especially a lot of people living in Richmond Heights who work in management occupations (12.04%), healthcare (11.62%), and business and financial occupations (10.71%).